 My name is Megan and tiny little diapers make my world go 'round.

-Teeny Tears is a non-profit organization of volunteers that collaborates together to provide tiny flannel bereavement diapers to hospitals and bereavement support organizations at no charge for families that have suffered the loss of a preemie or micropreemie child through stillbirth or NICU loss.
+Teeny Tears is a non-profit organization of diapering volunteers that is centrally coordinated.
+Our volunteers collaborate together to provide tiny flannel bereavement diapers to hospitals and bereavement support organizations at no charge for families that have suffered the loss of a preemie or micropreemie child through stillbirth or NICU loss.
 Project launched November 2011 in loving memory of Dex J Bradshaw.

 Because "a person's a person, no matter how small."
 Dr. Seuss